evkx/evkx.github.io/content/models/audi/e-tron_gt/e-tron_GT/_index.md

 ---
 title: Audi e-tron GT
 linktitle: e-tron GT
-description: Audi e-tron GT is an all-electric luxury Coupe with a WLTP range of up to 488 km (303 miles).
+description: Audi e-tron GT is an all-electric luxury sedan with a WLTP range of up to 488 km (303 miles).
 EVKX.net have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->